Bloom (Troye Sivan song): Background and release

 To promote the single, Sivan launched his own mobile app on 30 April 2018.
 The app contains a video, in which Sivan can be seen seated on a bed with a male partner sleeping behind him, which was revealed to be his then boyfriend Jacob Bixenman.
 He then looks at the camera and says, "It's about flowers", before a clip from the song plays in the background.
 The song's title flashes across the screen, with the release details appearing in a smaller font below.
 He later posted the same video on social media and YouTube.
 The app also has cryptic photos of fluorescent, doll-like figures, as seen in the cover art and lyric video.

 Composition

 "Bloom" is a pop, dance-pop, and synth-pop anthem about queer desire.
 It starts with "looming, atmospheric synths", before building up to a euphoric chorus which "introduces a sharp, driving snare".
 As the song progresses, Sivan "moves into a second chorus and rides a wave of sparkling beats to a heady crescendo".

+Chart performance

+The song reached number thirty-four on the Australian Singles Chart, and number one on the New Zealand Heatseekers Chart.
+In the UK, it didn't enter the UK Singles Chart but it debuted at number 100 on the biggest singles of midweek list compiled by the Official Charts Company.